I Heard a Rumour

 "I Heard a Rumour" is a song by English girl group Bananarama from their fourth studio album, Wow!
-(1987).
-It was released on 29th June 1987, as the album's lead single.
-It was also featured in the 1987 comedy film Disorderlies and is included on its soundtrack.
+(1987), and was released on 22 June 1987 as the album's lead single.
+It became a hit in UK where it reached the top 20, but was more successful in North America, where it peaked within the top five.

-"I Heard a Rumour" peaked at number 14 on the UK Singles Chart,.
-It was one of Bananarama's highest-charting singles in the United States – it reached number four on the Billboard Hot 100 and became their third and final top ten hit.
-It was also their last top 40 hit on that chart.
-It was also successful in nightclubs, reaching number three on the Billboard Dance Club Songs.
+Background and writing

-The track bears notable similarities in part to Michael Fortunati's "Give Me Up", which was released in early 1986.
-However, producer Mike Stock denied the track was based excessively on that record, insisting "I Heard A Rumour" was simply broadly inspired by Europop trends at the time.

-"We didn't do sampling...
+"I Heard a Rumour" bears notable similarities in part to Michael Fortunati's "Give Me Up", which was released in early 1986; however, producer Mike Stock denied the track was based excessively on that record, insisting the track was simply broadly inspired by Europop trends at the time, saying: "We didn't do sampling...
 There's no similarity in the lyric, there's no actual similarity in terms of note-for-noteness in the tune," he said.
 "We were doing Europop."
+The song also uses the synth riff from another of SAW's hits, "Nothing's Gonna Stop Me Now" by Samantha Fox.

 Music video

 The music video, directed by Andy Morahan, features a dress-up theme, in a similar vein as their video for "Venus".
 Group members Sara Dallin, Siobhan Fahey, and Keren Woodward are seen emulating various film stars, projected on screens behind them.
-One scene projected is the Dodge Twins dressed in jail stripped costumes performing the Lock Step.
+One scene projected is vaudeville performers the Dodge Twins dressed in striped jail costumes performing the Lock Step.
 Each member dresses up in costumes, including a cowgirl and Carmen Miranda, backed up by topless male dancers.
 When the group is dressed in French can-can dresses, they bend over to "moon" the camera and expose the letters W-O-W (a reference to their album title) on their rears.
 They also appear in sequined red dresses on a rotating platform, surrounded by their dancers.
 Bloopers of the girls making mistakes in the dance routine are intercut with other footage.

+Critical reception

+Initial response

+Jerry Smith of British magazine Music Week described "I Heard a Rumour" a "bright and breezy summer hit".
+By contrast, Robin Smith of Record Mirror criticized it for displaying what he called a "cutesy approach" and being a song which, in his point of view, could have been recorded "by Mandy Smith or any other starlet who's just signed a record deal".

+Impact and legacy

+Retrospectively, in 2021, British magazine Classic Pop ranked the song number 10 in their list of 'Top 40 Stock Aitken Waterman songs'.
+In 2023, Alexis Petridis of The Guardian listed the song at number 11 in his "Stock Aitken Waterman's 20 greatest songs – ranked!"
+The same year, Tom Eames of Smooth Radio ranked the song at number five in his "Bananarama's 10 greatest songs, ranked" list.